 As for the physical place of arbitration, it may be distinct from the legal place of arbitration.
 The primary considerations in selecting a physical place of arbitration are its convenience, accessibility and the facilities available in light of the needs of the case.
 In this manner, “a given place of arbitration may be competitive in the international arbitration market in spite of the fact that it does not meet the criteria for being ‘safe’.”
 Certain jurisdictions may thus seek to leverage their geographic situation to reap the economic benefits of hosting arbitration hearings, meetings and conferences, without necessarily also achieving ‘safe seat’ status.
 The second edition of the GAP will address this question in greater detail.

 2. Delos list of safe seats

 As of 1 January 2020, the Delos list of safe seats is as follows:

 Auckland (New Zealand)

 San Francisco (USA)

 Seoul (South Korea)

-In addition, Delos has also identified the following emerging safe seats: Bucharest (Romania), Road Town (BVI) and Valetta (Malta).
+In addition, Delos has also identified the following emerging safe seats: Bucharest (Romania), Road Town (BVI), Valetta (Malta) and Warsaw (Poland).

 Particular care has been taken in the preparation of the GAP to ensure its usefulness for practitioners.